Herbert Butcher

+Early life

 Butcher was the son of Frank Butcher.
 He was educated at Hastings Grammar School, and served in the Royal Navy during World War I, from 1916 to 1919.
 He was as a Hackney Borough Councillor from 1928 to 1961, serving as Mayor of Hackney from 1935 to 1937.

+Political career

 He was elected as the Member of Parliament (MP) for Holland with Boston at a by-election in June 1937, after the death of the National Liberal MP Sir James Blindell.
 He held the seat at the next six general elections until his retirement at the 1966 general election, when Richard Body was elected as his successor.

 From 1950 to 1951, Butcher was Parliamentary Private Secretary (PPS) to the Civil Lord of the Admiralty, Walter "Stoker" Edwards.
 He served as a Lord of the Treasury from 1951 to 1953.

+Personal life

 In 1958, he advised his friend John Poulson to set up a servicing company to win business for his architect's practice.

 Having been knighted on 10 February 1953, Butcher was created a Baronet of Holland in the County of Lincoln on 22 July 1960.

 After 29 years as an MP, Butcher died less than two months after his retirement, aged 64.